beginning of content

 How family violence affects babies and children

-Children can experience family violence in many different ways:
+Children can experience family violence in different ways:

 Family violence can affect an unborn baby.
 The baby may be injured in the womb due to the impact of physical violence.

-Family violence can cause physical and emotional harm to children and young people.
-This can show up in the following ways:
+Family violence can cause physical and emotional harm to children.
+This can show up in different ways.
+It may affect their:

-The signs above may help you decide whether a child is exposed to family violence.
-You can also read more here about signs that a child may be experiencing abuse.
-There are also some tips to help them.
+If you are worried about a child that may be exposed to family violence, read about signs that a child may be experiencing abuse.

-Some signs that a child’s parent may be experiencing domestic violence include:
+Some signs that a child’s parent may be experiencing domestic violence are:

 They might also wear long sleeves and trousers in hot weather.
 Or wear heavy makeup and sunglasses to cover bruises.

-If you think a parent is experiencing family violence, speak with them when they are by themselves.
+If you think an adult is experiencing family violence, speak with them when they are by themselves.
 Speak to them in a safe place with enough time for a chat.

 Speak to a maternal child health nurse